digital-asset/daml/docs/source/json-api/production-setup/metrics.rst

 Metrics Reference
 *****************

-The HTTP JSON API Service supports :doc:`/ops/common-metrics`.
+The HTTP JSON API Service supports :doc:`common HTTP metrics </ops/common-metrics>`.
 In addition, see the following list of selected metrics that can be particularly important to track.